A New Proof to the Period Problems of GL(2): Local Theta Correspondence

 to be the subgroup of $R.$ The Weil representation $\omega_\psi$ extends naturally to the group $R_0$ via where Here the central elements $(t,t^{-1})\in R_0$ acts by the quadratic character $\chi_V(t)^{\frac{\dim W}{2}},$ which is slightly different from the normalization used in \cite{roberts2001global}.

 Now we consider the compactly induced representation

-As a representation of $R,$ $\Omega$ depends only on the orbit of $\psi$ under the evident action of $Im\lambda_V\subset F^\times.$ For example, if $\lambda_V$ is surjective, then $\Omega$ is independent of $\psi.$ For any irreducible representation $\pi$ or $GO(V)$ (resp. $GSp^+(W)$), the maximal $\pi-$isotropic quotient of $\Omega$ has the form
+As a representation of $R,$ $\Omega$ depends only on the orbit of $\psi$ under the evident action of $Im\lambda_V\subset F^\times.$ For example, if $\lambda_V$ is surjective, then $\Omega$ is independent of $\psi.$ For any irreducible representation $\pi$ or $\GO(V)$ (resp. $\GSp^+(W)$), the maximal $\pi-$isotropic quotient of $\Omega$ has the form

-where $\Theta_\psi(\pi)$ is some smooth representation of $GSp^+(W)$ (resp. $GO(V)$).
+where $\Theta_\psi(\pi)$ is some smooth representation of $\GSp^+(W)$ (resp. $\GO(V)$).
 Similarly, we let $\theta_\psi(\pi)$ be the maximal semisimple quotient of $\Theta_\psi(\pi).$ Note that though $\Theta_\psi(\pi)$ may be reducible, it has a central character $\omega_{\Theta_\psi(\pi)}$ given by

 There is an extended Howe conjecture for similitude groups, which says that $\theta_\psi(\pi)$ is irreducible whenever $\Theta_\psi(\pi)$ is non-zero and the map $\pi\mapsto\theta_\psi(\pi)$ is injective on its domain.
 It was shown by Roberts \cite{roberts1996theta} that this follows from the Howe conjecture for isometry groups.
+In our cases, there are two types of $4$-dimension quadratic spaces over $F$ with discriminant $E.$ Let $\epsilon\in F^\times$ such that $\omega_{E/F}(\epsilon)=-1.$ Set